Jordanian prince makes first public appearance since arrest

 The United States, along with regional allies, have all rallied behind the king.
 Jordan has long been seen as a relatively stable western ally in the Middle East in a turbulent region.
 But the past year of the coronavirus has rocked the country’s largely tourism-dependent economy.

-Abdullah and Hamzah are both sons of King Hussein, who ruled Jordan for nearly a half-century before his death in 1999.
+Abdullah and Hamzah are both sons of King Hussein, who ruled Jordan for nearly a half-century before his death in 1999 and remains a widely beloved figure.
 Abdullah had appointed Hamzah as crown prince upon his succession but stripped him of the title in 2004 and gave his eldest son the title instead.

 Jordan has a large Palestinian population, including more than 2 million refugees from past wars with Israel and their descendants.
 The monarchy has granted most of them full citizenship but has historically viewed them with suspicion.
 Its main base of support is powerful tribes from east of the Jordan River, who dominate the security forces.